Ring Size Conversion Chart: US, UK, EU & Japan

 Buying from US Sites

-Most major online retailers (James Allen, Blue Nile, Brilliant Earth) use the US/Canada standard.
+Most major online retailers (Blue Nile, Brilliant Earth) use the US/Canada standard.

 If you are ordering from outside the US, double-check your conversion.
 A "Size 50" in Europe is tiny (US 5.5), but a "Size 10" in Japan is huge compared to a US 10.